colyseus/docs/docs/demo/turn-based-tanks/index.md

 ### OnInitialSetup

 This is a custom callback that gets called when you join a room.
-Through it, data is provided to get your client situated and matching the state on the server.
-Your player turn Id is assigned, you get the current player turn, the current player&#39;s remaining Action Points, the player names, current player Hit Points, your currently selected weapon (which defaults to the short range when you connect), the map matrix for the terrain, and a bool flag for whether your opponent is currently in the room with you.
+Through it, data is provided to get your client situated and matching the state on the server: Your player turn Id is assigned, you get the current player turn, the current player&#39;s remaining Action Points, the player names, current player Hit Points, your currently selected weapon (which defaults to the short range when you connect), the map matrix for the terrain, and a bool flag for whether your opponent is currently in the room with you.

 ### OnPlayerMove